OWNER’S MANUAL

 4. To return to your home time, repeatedly press WORLD/ HOME

 until HOME flashes.
-Your home city's name and the time in that
+Your home city's name and the time in

 city appear.